jedrichards/es6/README.md

 math.subtract(2,1); // 1
 ```

-> All named exports can be imported via the wildcard `*` character, in which case they will populate the supplied object namespace.
+Named exports can alternatively be declared separately to the object they're exporting.

 ```js
 // math.js